If you’re a full time SEO then it is likely you track a huge range of metrics on your site and you are not so bothered about how to improve CTR.

 Conversion Rate Optimisation (CRO)

 This will vary depending how you push people through your affiliate link.
-Some people just use straight text links while others will use price comparison tables, buttons or banners.
+Some people just use straight text links while others will use price comparison tables, buttons or banner advertising.

 We can setup tests to measure how effective your affiliate link placement is and then test it against other variations to see which gets the better response from your traffic.